bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-activity-direction.md

-# Get Enumeration Elements "Activity Direction" crm.enum.activitydirection
+# Get the enumeration items "Activity Direction" crm.enum.activitydirection

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}